-The National Trust Plymouth Centre was formed in 1967, as a voluntary association of National Trust members and has a present membership of just over 200 members, drawn mainly from Plymouth extending into the South Hams and across the county border to the Saltash area of Cornwall.
-We will be celebrating our 50th anniversary in 2017 with a tree planting ceremony at Saltram House.
+The National Trust Plymouth Centre was formed in 1967, as a voluntary Association of National Trust members and has a present membership of around 210 members, drawn mainly from the Plymouth area, but extending into the South Hams and across the county border to the Saltash area of Cornwall.

 What we do

 Our aim is to promote and support the work of the National Trust in this area.
-We are always delighted to welcome new members and look forward to meeting YOU soon.
-When funds allow, we give grants to our local National Trust properties.
-We especially support Saltram, Buckland Abbey and Cotehele, and other National Trust ventures, amounting to over £100,000.00 since we were formed.
+We are always delighted to welcome new members and look forward to meeting you soon.
+When funds allow, we give grants to our local National Trust properties, especially Saltram, and other National Trust ventures, amounting to well over £100,000 since we were formed.

 Getting out and about